eblerjana/pangenie/README.md

 ## Usage

 PanGenie can be run in two separate steps.
 A preprocessing step (`` PanGenie-index ``) and a genotyping step (`` PanGenie-genotype ``).
 The preprocessing step has to be run only once per input VCF.
-This means that in cases where one wants to genotype the same input variants across multiple samples, pre-processing needs to be run only a single time.
+This means that in cases where one wants to genotype the same input variants across multiple samples, preprocessing needs to be run only a single time.
 The genotyping step needs to be run separately for each sample.
 Below, details on how to run PanGenie are provided.
 In addition, we also provide a single command (`` PanGenie ``) to run both of these steps.
 The latter is useful for cases where one just wants to genotype a single sample and is equivalent to first running `` PanGenie-index `` and then `` PanGenie-genotype ``.

 ### Preprocessing step